Suslin's cancellation conjecture in the smooth case: Cancellation from the motivic point of view

-Let $X$ be as above and let $\xi:X\to E^\prime$ be a map.
-We may consider $[X,E^\prime]_{\aone}$ as pointed with $\xi$, and the other sets $[X,-]_{\aone}$ as pointed by the images of $\xi$ under the relevant morphisms.
+\begin{proof} Let $\xi\colon X\to E_d$ be a map.
+We may consider $[X_+,E_d]_{\aone}$ as pointed by $\xi$, and the other sets $[X_+,-]_{\aone}$ as pointed by the images of $\xi$ under the relevant morphisms.
 We then obtain a commutative ladder (with suggestive notation for the change of base points)